 2 | Paperwork Organiser

-I believe that the number one purpose of a command centre is to provide a specific place to sort and store your paperwork.
+The number one purpose of a command centre is to provide a specific place to sort and store your paperwork.
 Which definitely makes a paperwork organiser an essential item!
 I actually call our organiser the ‘incoming’ paper organiser, because this is where I store and sort the paper that comes into our house on a daily basis.

 In a recent Q & A episode, I talked about how to assess your paper piles to work out exactly which paper categories you have lying around your home.
 In our case, before I created this incoming paperwork system, the paper piles building up on our kitchen benches included daily letters, junk mail, bills, newspapers, magazines, and forms to be filled out.
 This was before our kids came around, so there was definitely less paperwork to deal with than we currently have.
 Luckily I got this paperwork system working before then!